Affiliate links on Android Authority may earn us a commission. Learn more.

 How to identify a fake or counterfeit smartphone

 Counterfeiting high-end smartphones is big business in China.
-According to AnTuTu’s latest knock-off smartphone report, 4.24% of the phones that ran the company’s benchmark were knock-offs.
+According to AnTuTu’s latest knock-off smartphone report (source no longer available), 4.24% of the phones that ran the company’s benchmark were knock-offs.
 That equals 572,303 confirmed fakes out there just based on this single sample.
 More than a billion smartphones are on the market, which extrapolates to many millions of knock-offs.

 If you want to avoid wasting your cash on a fake smartphone, here’s our easy guide to help check that your new phone is authentic.